Discover more from Lessons

 5) This last one is wacky and only makes sense for bigger companies but... put someone in charge of subtraction.
 Eng teams often do this (see: eng efficiency initiative) but what if it happened for the whole company?
 Someone told me a story about a person who was tasked with reducing time-load on employees and ended up designing things like auto-approving vacation requests of less than 7 days.
 Imagine how many small things there are like that that eat up time and mental energy?
 Imagine how many big things go unexamined because people are too afraid to ask the question.
 It would be an interesting experiment for every company of over 1,000 employees to have someone where half or all of their job was just to look for things to stop doing, someone whose whole job is to ask “why are we doing this?”
 Someone who was empowered to look for subtraction.

-I'm genuinely curious about what other practices folks have seen at companies that promote subtraction.
-Comment or send me an email (email@example.com) - I'd love to learn from you.
+I'm genuinely curious about what other practices folks have seen at companies that are good at or promote subtraction.

 Thanks for reading Lessons!
 Subscribe to receive new posts.